The Hawaii SARCON was invaluable! It successfully brought together statewide SAR organizations to learn from international experts and each other.

 About this event

-Hawaii’s ONLY search and rescue conference will focus on community enriching experiences and enhancing the skills for Search and Rescue teams and volunteers.
+Hawaii’s ONLY event of this kind focuses on community enriching prevention and safety experiences and enhancing the skills within the purview of Search and Rescue for both professionals and civilian volunteers.

-Exploring the benefits of the latest technologies available, with specific applicability to the unique challenges of rescuing lost persons in the Hawaiian wilderness areas.
-This conference is designed to provide an understanding of the latest technologies and techniques used in the SAR world by showcasing various brands involved in wilderness survival accessories.
+Exploring the benefits of the latest tools and technologies available, with specific applicability to the unique challenges that only the Hawaiian landscape holds.
+This special event is designed to provide an understanding of the latest tools, technologies and techniques used in the SAR sector by showcasing various brands of outdoor and survival accessories.

 COMMUNITY AWARENESS WILDERNESS SAFETY EVENT